Guro/angryLander/README.md

 angryLander
 ===========

-Game made on Starling AS3
+Game made on Starling framework (AS3 - Stage3D)

 Unfinished